Baja SAE

-Baja SAE is a Collegiate Design Series competition run by the Society of Automotive Engineers International (SAE International).
+Baja SAE is a collegiate design series competition run by the Society of Automotive Engineers International (SAE International).
 Teams of students from universities all over the world design and build small off-road cars.
 The goal in Baja SAE is to design, build and race off-road vehicles that can withstand the harshest elements of rough terrain.
 The vehicles used in Baja SAE racing are often similar in appearance to dune buggies.
 Before 2007, the events were called "Mini Baja."
+The competition is not affiliated with the Baja 500 or Baja 1000 organized by SCORE International.